Admissions and Application FAQ

 One bit of advice - research shows that students that take the ACT over and over don't usually raise their score much unless they've done some ACT Prep.
 There are a lot of ways to get that ACT study in - online, at school and even as apps on your phone!
 Never pay for this service - there are lots of great, FREE resources!
 Check out these to get started:

 Q: How do I get my transcripts/ACT score sent to my college?

-A: Request a copy of your official LHS transcript by filling out the form here, or by signing up in the Career Center.
+A: Request a copy of your official LHS transcript here, or by signing up in the Career Center.
 Request which schools you want your ACT/SAT scores to go to when you register to take it.

 Q: If I am not going to go to college right after high school, should I still apply now?

 A: Yes.
 If you are planning to take some time after High School for humanitarian, religious or military service, you should still complete your college applications during your senior year of high school.
 Once you have been accepted to the college of your choice, then you can apply for a deferment while you are away.
 Each school will have their own requirements about how this should be done, so make sure you know what that is.
 If you don’t do it properly before you leave, you could lose your spot.

 Q: Is filling out College Applications hard?
 What if I need help?